List of Sword Art Online characters: Tia

-Premiere twin sister who is also an NPC, born from the creation of Sword Art: Origin.
+Premiere's twin sister who is also an NPC, born from the creation of Sword Art: Origin.
 Like her sister, Tia was originally a null NPC, having no pre-programmed responses or behavior.
 However, after encountering and spending time around Genesis, she began adopting many traits of his attitude, including his belief in survival of the fittest and his disregard for other NPCs.
 She also developed an intense hatred for other people, due to their openly hostile attitude and contempt towards Genesis.